 The stairs needed repairing.
 They creaked and sank.
 The carpet runner was loose, and the woman pointed.

 ―Careful, she said. ―My fiancé and I both full-on somersaulted down these.
-The first month we moved in, I nearly broke my ankle.
+The first month we moved in, I nearly broke my neck.
 I was laid up on the couch for two weeks.

 ―I had an accident, the girl stammered. ―I’ve been feeling mixed up since we left the hospital.
 I think my brother came to find you.
 He wanted internet.